shantdashjian/say-it-in-norwegian-server/README.md

 ## Technologies Used on the Backend
 1. [Imba](https://imba.io/) for full stack development.
 2. [Node.js](https://nodejs.org/en) and [Express](https://expressjs.com/) for the backend.
-3. [Firebase Database](https://firebase.google.com/docs/database) for persisting the history of translations.
-4. [OpenAI API](https://platform.openai.com/docs/introduction/overview) for generating the translation.
+3. [OpenAI API](https://platform.openai.com/docs/introduction/overview) for generating the translation.

 ## Future Features
 1. The traveller can speak English into the app and the app would capture it in writing and do the translation to Norwegian automatically.